 We eat in our cars, at our desks, on the go, in front of the TV.
-We eat drive-thru, take-out, delivered, packaged and prepared meals.
+We eat drive-thru and take-out, and consume delivered, packaged and prepared meals.
 Why?
 Because it fits our not-enough-time-in-the-day lifestyles.
 Our food matches our lives.|

 Well, I'm certainly not the first one to think it—or say it—but we all need to slow down.

-Consumer trends around the globe show that over the past three decades people are purchasing more prepared foods at the grocery and eating out more than ever before.
+Consumer trends around the globe show that over the past three decades, people are purchasing more prepared foods at the grocery and eating out more than ever before.
 It's projected that we'll spend a record amount at restaurants in 2011.
 We're consuming an increasing number of calories and bigger portions along with our to-go fare and value meals.
 Simultaneously, we're getting less healthy.

 Or, we can dedicate an hour of the day to cook and enjoy a meal with our families.
 We can spend a few minutes in the morning to eat a healthy breakfast.
 Eating sensibly doesn't take much time or money, but it does require you to make a conscious decision to do so.
 Here are some steps you can take to slow down your mealtimes and bring food, which is an afterthought for many of us, back to the head of the table.